Aviation Lawyers Disagree with Defendants’ Ploy to Stay Discovery

 Plaintiffs allege that Boeing, which was under contract to train Asiana pilots, failed to not only adequately train Asiana pilots, but to monitor and report to the airline concerns about Asiana pilots not being fit to operate the Boeing 777.
 Also alleged is that Boeing knew or should have known that the aircraft they designed, manufactured and sold to Asiana Airlines was rife with defects, including an inadequate auto-throttle control system that would result in a dangerously inadequate warning to the pilots about low airspeed.
 The aircraft also lacked three-point harness seatbelts throughout most of the passenger cabin, which the lawsuits claim would have prevented or mitigated the plaintiffs’ injuries.

-“The flight crew’s failure to comply with rudimentary cockpit resource, flight and landing management safety protocols turned what should have been a routine landing into a fatal catastrophe,” stated Ilyas Akbari, an aviation attorney at the Baum Hedlund firm.
+“The flight crew’s failure to comply with rudimentary cockpit resource, flight and landing management safety protocols turned what should have been a routine landing into a fatal catastrophe,” stated Ronald L. M. Goldman, head of Baum Hedlund Aristei & Goldman’s aviation disaster litigation team.
 “We allege that the Asiana crash occurred due to the gross negligence and recklessness of both Asiana and Boeing, in violation of numerous international and United States airline industry standards and established flight rules.”

 The case numbers for the nine complaints filed on behalf of the 14 plaintiffs: